kjestradag/PAP/README.md

 ### Option 1

 PAP pipeline it is written in Snakemake and Perl.
-For greater convenience/ease of installing PAP, we use the [Apptainer/Singularity](https://apptainer.org/) container platform and build an image with the complete environment (script and dependencies) needed to run PATT.
+For greater convenience/ease of installing PAP, we use the [Apptainer/Singularity](https://apptainer.org/) container platform and build an image with the complete environment (script and dependencies) needed to run PAP.

 You just need to [download](https://figshare.com/ndownloader/files/37939014) the Singularity image **PAP** and have installed "Apptainer/Singularity".
 If you don't have it installed, you can install it: